kcbemiss/-RegisU_MSDS696_Clustering-and-Linear-Regression-with-Real-Estate-Data/README.md

 ## Abstract

 Finding a homes with the features you want can be challenging, especially with a market that has low volume.
 My family is in the process of looking for a new home in an area we are not familiar with, and we could use some help narrowing down the options!
-The goal of the project was to use publicly available assessor's data and data from an online real estate site to identify properties that met specific home feature criteria and predict an actual home value.
+The goal of the project was to use publicly available assessor's data and data from an online real estate site to identify properties that met specific home feature criteria and predict an actual assessed home value.

 The data used for this project came from the Douglas County Assessor Office (Douglas County Assessor Office, 2021).
 Seven (7) data files were downloaded from the assessors website as text files and contained both categorical and continuous data.
 Using unsupervised learning this project created clusters of properties with geocoded locations to identify properties and their locations with similarities over a large number of features.
 PCA was used for feature reduction, and unsupervised clustering was performed using k-means, hierarchical agglomerative clustering (HCA) and Density-Based Spatial Clustering of Applications with Noise (DBSCAN) using scikit-learn libraries.